Mikescher/youtube-dl-viewer/README.md

    Options for the preview frames extraction
  - `--webm-convert-params=<value>`, `--no-ffmpeg`:
    Options for the webm live transcode
+ - `--autorefresh-interval=<seconds>`:
+   Automatically trigger a refresh (reload data from filesytem) if the last refresh is longer than <t> seconds ago.
+   Only tests the condition on web requests, if the webapp is not used the interval can be longer.
+   The default value is to never refresh (can still be triggered via the manual refresh button)
  - `--version`:
    Output program version
  - `--help`: